fizk/althingi-aggregator/README.md

 **issue.sh &lt;number&gt; &lt;number&gt; &lt;string&gt;**: Gets everything related to an issue.

-**presidents.sh**: This one gets all congressmen as well as all presidents of the parliament.
+**members.sh**: This one gets all congressmen as well as all presidents of the parliament.

 To run these script in production/development: